Tuition and Financial Aid

 This information is also available online at the Office of Financial Aid website.
 A link to the website is provided on award notifications.

-Male students between the ages of 18 and 26 must register with Selective Service to qualify for federal and Texas student loans or grant programs.
+Male students between the ages of 18 and 26 must register with Selective Service to qualify for federal and Texas student loans work or grant programs.
 Students may register with Selective Service by visiting their local post office or online; they can also verify their registration at www.sss.gov.

 Effective January 1, 1998, the selective service requirement is also applicable to students applying for financial assistance funded by State revenue.